Order of the Amaranth

 Amaranth was based on the Order of Amarante created by Queen Christina of Sweden on 6 January 1653 for ladies and knights.
 It lasted only to 1654 when Christina of Sweden abdicated.

 In 1860, James B. Taylor of Newark, New Jersey drew upon Queen Christina's order to create a new fraternal society.
 In 1873, Robert Macoy organized Taylor's society into the Order of the Amaranth, part of a proposed Adoptive Rite of Masonry.
 Eastern Star was to be the first degree, and Amaranth the third.
 Amaranth members were required to be members of the Order of the Eastern Star until 1921, when each became their own separate organizations.

 In the Order's teachings, the members are emphatically reminded of their duties to God, to their country and to their fellow beings.
 They are urged to portray, by precept and example, their belief in the "Golden Rule" and by conforming to the virtues inherent in TRUTH, FAITH, WISDOM and CHARITY they can prove to others the goodness promulgated by the Order.

-Amaranth is organized into Courts, under Grand Courts at the State level.
-The primary body is called the Supreme Council (which has some subordinate Courts directly under it, as well).
+Amaranth is organized into local Courts, under Grand Courts at the State level.
+The primary body is called the Supreme Council.
+Some local courts fall under jurisidction of the Supreme Council if no Grand Court is active in their region.
 Women members of the Order are addressed as "Honored Lady", while men are referred to as "Sir Knight".